tometchy/Bog-zachowal-swoj-Tekst-Wilbur-Pickering/chapters/16-czesc-2-czym-wlasciwie-jest-rodzina-35.md

 [^1]: Here I reject the dependence on subjective criteria and a purely rationalistic approach.
 W tym miejscu odrzucam opieranie się na kryteriach subiektywnych oraz podejście czysto racjonalistyczne.

+[^2]: This is now superseded by advances in point 5, although a 90% attestation remains difficult to assail.

+[^3]: This is now superseded by advances in point 5, although his ‘notes’ remain valid, in general.